konsole-is/fqdn-controller/README.md

 ### IP Retention on Failure

 When FQDN resolution fails, previously resolved IPs are not immediately removed.
-Instead, they are retained and continue to be used in the underlying NetworkPolicy until the retryTimeoutSeconds window expires.
+Instead, they are retained and continue to be used in the underlying NetworkPolicy until the `retryTimeoutSeconds` window expires.
 This ensures that temporary DNS issues do not disrupt network access.

 #### ✅ IPs are retained for:

-- TIMEOUT: DNS server did not respond in time
+- `TIMEOUT`: DNS server did not respond in time

-- TEMPORARY: A transient network error occurred
+- `TEMPORARY`: A transient network error occurred

-- UNKNOWN: The controller could not determine the exact error
+- `UNKNOWN`: The controller could not determine the exact error

-- OTHER_ERROR: Unspecified failure during resolution
+- `OTHER_ERROR`: Unspecified failure during resolution

 #### ❌ IPs are immediately dropped for:

-- INVALID_DOMAIN: FQDN format is invalid and cannot be resolved
+- `INVALID_DOMAIN`: FQDN format is invalid and cannot be resolved

-- NXDOMAIN (aka DOMAIN_NOT_FOUND): The domain does not exist (permanent failure)
+- `NXDOMAIN` (aka DOMAIN_NOT_FOUND): The domain does not exist (permanent failure)

 After the retention period (retryTimeoutSeconds), the FQDN will be removed from the active policy if resolution has not succeeded again.

+If you do **not** wish to retain IP addresses for potentially transient resolution failures, you can set `retryTimeoutSeconds` to zero.

 ### 📈 Status and Observability